What To Send Me

 10. How did you find out about my service?

 Once I have everything I need, I will send you a link to the checkout and tell you when you can expect to receive the enhanced pictures and assessment.
 You can find a full list of my prices on the Prices & Checkout page

 Notes on the Pictures:

-The pictures of Kate are not of a real person, I have actually blended faces together to create a new face that allows me to show a wide range of FFS procedures.
+The pictures above are not of a real person, I have actually blended faces together to create a new face that allows me to show a wide range of FFS procedures.
 Finding a real face is not easy, firstly, people are understandably cautious about having their faces on my website and secondly, it is very hard to find someone who is both willing to have their pictures featured and who also has just the right sort of face to serve as a good example of the most important procedures in FFS.
 So, I created a new face, then masculinised it where necessary to form the pictures you see on this page.
 On the “What you get page” you can see the feminised version of these pictures.
-It was a lot of work but I think it will give people a much clearer view of what FFS can do.